- 01Self-storage is a $49.6 billion industry with 92% average occupancy — demand isn't going anywhere

 The Numbers Behind the Orange Roll-Up Doors

-The Self Storage Association reports 49,233 facilities across the U.S. Revenue hit $49.6 billion in 2024.
-Average occupancy nationwide?
-92%.
-That's not a good year — that's the baseline.
+Self-storage is enormous and boring.
+That's exactly why it works.
+The Self Storage Association reports 49,233 facilities across the U.S., with revenue hitting $49.6 billion in 2024.
+Average occupancy nationwide sits at 92%.
 Apartments in Phoenix run 88%.
-Office space in Chicago sits at 82%.
+Office space in Chicago lands at 82%.
 Storage facilities just stay full.

 Why Operating Costs Make Storage Investors Smile